Continuous-time q-Learning for Jump-Diffusion Models under Tsallis Entropy: Introduction

-Continuous-time q-learning with general entropy regularization is still underdeveloped.
-We consider in the present paper the more flexible Tsallis entropy to encourage exploration, which can be seen as a generalization of the Shannon entropy used in \cite{jia2023q} and \cite{gao2024reinforcement}.
-We provide the exploratory formulation by using the theory of martingale problem and derive the associated exploratory HJB equation.
-To guarantee the learnt policy is indeed a probability distribution, some additional constraints are unavoidable.
-To tackle this issue, we characterize the optimal policy by employing the method of Lagrange multiplier and Karush–Kuhn–Tucker condition.
-As a result, the Lagrange multiplier appears in the characterization of the optimal policy usually, which usually dose not admit an explicit expression.
-This implicit characterization of the optimal policy differs from the conventional representation in the form of Gibbs measure under the Shannon entropy; see \cite{jia2023q}.
-We develop the policy improvement theorem and generalize the continuous-time q-learning theory in \cite{jia2023q}.
-In particular, we develop the offline q-learning algorithms based on whether the Lagrange multiplier is available or not.
-Due to the presence of the Lagrange multiplier, we highlight that the optimal policy under Tsallis entropy is not a Gibbs measure in general and exhibits a heavy-tailed behavior on a compact support.
+Continuous-time q-learning under general entropy regularization is still underdeveloped.
+We study in the present paper the general Tsallis entropy to encourage exploration.
+To overcome the measure-theoretical issues with continuous sampling observed in \cite{szpruch2024optimal,bender2024grid}, we follow \cite{jia2025accuracy} to consider the time-discretely sampled action process in the jump-diffusion models.
+We show that the controlled jump-diffusion state process converges weakly to the dynamics with coefficients aggregated according to the stochastic policy when the sampling mesh size tends to zero.
+Accordingly, we provide the exploratory formulation and derive the associated exploratory HJB equation.
+To guarantee that the learned policy is indeed a probability density function, some additional constraints are inevitable.
+To tackle this issue, we characterize the optimal policy by using Lagrange multipliers and Karush-Kuhn-Tucker condition.
+As a result, the Lagrange multiplier appears in the characterization of the optimal policy, which may not admit an explicit expression.
+This results in a possibly implicit characterization of the optimal policy differing significantly from the Gibbs measure under the Shannon entropy; see \cite{jia2023q}.
+We establish the policy improvement result and generalize the martingale characterization of the q-function and the value function in our setting that involves the Lagrange multiplier.
+In particular, we devise the offline q-learning algorithms depending on whether the Lagrange multiplier can be explicitly derived or not.